MashyBasker/wpup/README.md

 # wpup

 I like to curate wallpapers, but they take up a lot of disk space.
-So I started storing them in my discord server and created this tool to automate the whole process
+So I started storing them in my discord server and created this tool to automate the whole process.

 ## Quickstart

-You need to have the Go compiler and Git installed
+You need to have the [Go](https://go.dev/doc/install) compiler and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.

 ### Installation